AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

  - Header bar
  - Navigation bar
  - Left panel
- - Widget section

 ## Header bar

 The header bar is the top-bar of the Home page that displays the Adobe Experience Manager logo (or a Unified Shell if you are using the Unified Shell as your Experience Manager Guides UI).
+Select the logo to navigate to the Experience Manager Navigation page

 ![](images/aem-home-header.png){width="800" align="left"}

 ## Navigation bar

 The navigation bar surfaces tools to switch navigation, customize the overview layout, and expand or minimize the workspace view.
-It also displays the Experience Manager Guides profile (Global Profile or Folder Profile) that is currently being used.
+It also displays the Experience Manager Guides profile that is currently being used.

 ![](images/aem-home-nav-bar.png){width="800" align="left"}